m-ashry-eg/SAA-C03/README.md

 ##  📝 My Notes

 A compilation of [notes](https://github.com/GabrielFlores8227/SAA-C03/tree/main/doc) for the SAA-C03 exam.
-These [notes](https://github.com/GabrielFlores8227/SAA-C03/tree/main/doc) are meticulously organized to provide you with a structured study guide.
+These [notes](https://github.com/GabrielFlores8227/SAA-C03/tree/main/doc) are meticulously organized to provide a structured study guide.

 ## ⚡ Quiz